juisla/gitdemo/README.md

 # gitdemo
-Demo of git commands for Wednesday lab
+Demo of git commands for Cmput 301 Wednesday lab